 Substance abuse and addiction invade virtually every aspect of an individual’s life.
 When the addict reaches the point of choosing to receive treatment for alcohol and drug addiction, oftentimes the first step is to determine which type of recovery program the individual needs and finding the drug treatment facility that’s most appropriate for him or her.
 While there are a number of factors that will affect and determine which is the best treatment for someone, the general rule of thumb is that longer periods of active addiction will require a more intensive form of treatment such as inpatient programs at residential treatment facilities.
-However, while the selection and completion of the initial addiction treatment is important, it’s of equal importance to plan for post-graduation treatment in the form of continued aftercare.
+However, while the selection and completion of the initial addiction treatment are important, it’s of equal importance to plan for post-graduation treatment in the form of continued aftercare.

 Treatment Programs for Alcohol and Drug Addiction

-For those addicts who choose an inpatient or residential treatment program for addiction to alcohol and drugs, they will usually begin with a period of medically supervised detox, which is a period in which the addict experiences the most severe withdrawal upon abruptly ceasing consumption of the substance to which he or she is addiction.
+For those addicts who choose an inpatient or residential treatment program for addiction to alcohol and drugs, they will usually begin with a period of medically supervised detox, which is a period in which the addict experiences the most severe withdrawal upon abruptly ceasing consumption of the substance to which he or she is addicted.
 During the detox period, the chemical substances and any other toxins work their way out of the body, leaving the individual cleansed of alcohol and drugs.
-It’s important that individuals detox under medical supervision so that the withdrawal symptoms can be monitored to ensure that they individual is safe throughout the process; additionally, addicts often require nutritional supplements in order to restore the body to a state of health and it’s not uncommon for those experiencing intense withdrawal to require medical intervention in the form of medication in order to alleviate moderate to severe discomfort or pain.
+It’s important that individuals detox under medical supervision so that the withdrawal symptoms can be monitored to ensure that the individual is safe throughout the process; additionally, addicts often require nutritional supplements in order to restore the body to a state of health and it’s not uncommon for those experiencing intense withdrawal to require medical intervention in the form of medication in order to alleviate moderate to severe discomfort or pain.

 After the detox period, the real addiction treatment begins.
 In an inpatient treatment program, this means that the individual lives on-site at the treatment center while participating in daily therapies and treatment that include, but aren’t limited to, individual counseling with professional psychotherapists, group sessions, family counseling, skills-building sessions, a variety of activities and recreation, alternative therapies, twelve-step and other support groups, and so on.
 Those in outpatient programs will typically participate in many of these same treatments, but instead of living in the treatment facility they will continue living at home while incorporating addiction recovery into their existing schedule.
 However, no matter which type of recovery program in which an addict decides to participate, it’s important that he or she include aftercare planning as part of the development of an individualized recovery plan.